GenomicsAotearoa/IndigiDataAotearoa_IntroToR/docs/2_WorkingWithData.md

     === "Objectives"

         - Load publicly (freely) available data from The 1000 Genomes Project into R
-        -
+        - Understand how SNP data varies between populations

 ## The data: Single Nucleotide Polymorphisms (SNPS) from the 1000 Genomes Project

 The data you will be working with today is publicly available high-throughput sequencing data from a resource called the 1000 genomes project.

-We have downloaded a (small) subset of the 1000 genomes data, called the file snpData.txt, and placed it in your home directory (`/home/$USER/IndigiData_IntroToR/`).
+We have downloaded a (small) subset of the 1000 genomes data, called the file snpData.txt, and placed it in your home directory (`/home/$USER/IndigiDataIntroToR/`).
 To read the 'snpData.txt' data file into R, we will use the read.table() function:

 !!! r-project "r"

     ```r
     # Read in the txt file and save it as 'snpData'

-    snpData <- read.table("/home/<USERID>/IndigiData_IntroToR/snpData.txt",sep='\t',header=T)
+    snpData <- read.table("/home/<USERID>/IndigiDataIntroToR/snpData.txt",sep='\t',header=T)
     ```

 Reminder: the format here is to create a new object (snpData) and store some information in it, in this case storing information that is obtained using the read.table function.
 The format for function is 'function(target of the function, refining or specifying the details)'.